 For leased vehicles, if you use the standard mileage rates, you are required to use the standard rates throughout the total life of the lease.
 You cannot switch to actual expenses in future lease years.

 You can also claim a deduction on the use of your personal car for medical purposes, as well as for charitable purposes.
 For medical expenses, the 2018 rate is 18 cents per mile, up from 2017's 17 cents.
 Use of your vehicle to serve charitable organizations is still at 14 cents per mile for 2018.

 The TCJA eliminated the deduction for expenses on moves taking place after 2017, except for members of the military on active duty who relocate due to a military order.
 Moving expenses are claimed in a fashion similar to business expenses under IRS Form 3903.
 However, thanks to the new law, starting in tax year 2018, you will be able to claim the portion of medical and dental expenses that exceeds 7.5% of your AGI, down from a floor of 10% in 2017.

 For charitable use, see IRS Publication 526 for details.
 Actual expenses for charitable uses are limited to gas, oil, parking fees, and similar simple expenses.
 Depreciation, insurance and general maintenance fees are not included.
 The TCJA allows you to claim charitable contributions worth up to 60% of your income, an increase from 50% in the past.

 If the use of your personal vehicle qualifies under one of these categories, explore your deductible options.
 There is no reason not to take any deduction to which you are entitled.
 However, make sure you keep meticulous records on any reimbursements that you decide to take.

 To balance out the loss of many itemized deductions, the TCJA raised the standard deduction to $12,000 for single filers and $24,000 for married filing jointly.
-This may well make itemizing less worthwhile for many filers going forward.
+This may well make itemizing less worthwhile for many filers this year and going forward.